sunhongfu/deepMRI/MoDIP/README.md

 input specify
 - `--is_fieldmap` : whether input is fieldmap or QSM.
-- `--input_type`: Intial input of MoDIP chosen from pure, phi, noise. pure stands for field map in pure-axial orientation.
+- `--input_type`: Initial input of MoDIP chosen from pure, phi, noise. pure stands for field map in pure-axial orientation.

 DFO Specify
 - `--iter`: number of iterations for DFO.